 Financial instruments, which potentially subject us to concentrations of credit risk, include trade receivables.
-For each of the years ended December 31, 2018, 2017, and 2016, our top 10 customers, based on revenue, accounted for approximately 30%, 29%, and 29% of our total revenue.
-Our top 10 customers, based on revenue, accounted for approximately 30%, 29%, and 29% of our total revenue.
-Our top 10 customers, based on revenue, accounted for approximately 30%, 29%, and 29% of our total revenue.
-Our top 10 customers, based on revenue, accounted for approximately 32% and 31% of our total trade accounts receivable at December 31, 2018 and 2017, respectively.
+For each of the years ended December 31, 2019, 2018, and 2017, our top 10 customers, based on revenue, accounted for approximately 32%, 30%, and 29% of our total revenue.
+Our top 10 customers, based on revenue, accounted for approximately 34% and 32% of our total trade accounts receivable at December 31, 2019 and 2018, respectively.
 We had no individual customers with revenues greater than 10% of total revenues.